omarseyal/aboutme/dealsheet.md

-### A list of my private investments
+### A list of my private investments/advising engagements

-**Canva** -- I consult for Canva, advising on their private search and personalization roadmap.

 **Vontive** -- Vontive is building an entirely new and better mortgage for investment properties—delivered through the brands real estate investors know and trust.
 [Vontive recently raised their Series B](https://techcrunch.com/2022/04/07/vontive-wants-to-be-the-palantir-of-real-estate-investing/)